-This Procedure applies when the individual accused of violating University policy (the Respondent) is a University employee or someone unaffiliated with the University, such as a visitor to campus or University contractor (although the University's ability to investigate and implement any necessary corrective action may be limited).
-When the Respondent is a University student, see titleix.utk.edu to report allegations of sex discrimination (including sexual assault, sexual exploitation, sexual harassment, and other sexual misconduct).
-Concerns about other types of student conduct should be reported to the Office of Student Conduct and Community Standards, (865) 974-3171, studentconduct.utk.edu.
+The procedures in Exhibit D apply when the person reported to have engaged in Prohibited Conduct is a University employee or someone unaffiliated with the University, such as a visitor to campus or University contractor (although the University's ability to investigate and implement any necessary corrective action with respect to unaffiliated individuals may be limited).
+The person making a complaint is referred to as the Complainant.
+The person reported to have engaged in Prohibited Conduct is referred to as the Respondent.
+When the Respondent is a University student, see titleix.utk.edu to report violations of this Policy.